praveenb7/Quantum-Computing-Resources/RESOURCES.md

 # Quantum Computing Resources

-Firstly, [quantum computing](https://en.wikipedia.org/wiki/Quantum_computing) is the use of quantum phenomena such as superposition and entanglement to perform computation.
+[Quantum computing](https://en.wikipedia.org/wiki/Quantum_computing) is the use of quantum phenomena such as superposition and entanglement to perform computation.
 It is a field that will revolutionise the world.
 Quantum compuing can be used for special kinds of problems that cannot be solved by the classical computers.

 ## CONTENTS